-- DSSI storage devices-The system supports the following internal DSSI devices:

-- RF31T hard disk drive

-- RF35 hard disk drive
+- DSSI hard disk drives, including the RF31T, the RF35, and the RF36.

-- SCSI storage devices-The system supports the following internal SCSI removable devices:
+- SCSI storage devices, including the following removable devices:

 - TLZ06 tape drive

 - TZK10 (QIC) tape drive

 - TZ30 tape drive

 - RRD42 compact disc drive

-- Digital Storage Systems Interconnect (DSSI)- The KA52 CPU module contains one DSSI bus adapter that is dedicated to the mass storage devices in your system.
+- Digital Storage Systems Interconnect (DSSI)

+The KA52 CPU module contains one DSSI bus connector that is dedicated to the mass storage devices in your system.

-The DSSI adapter provides a path to the DSSI bus through which the CPU can communicate with DSSI devices.
+A DSSI connector provides a path to the DSSI bus through which the CPU can communicate with DSSI devices.